Volume 2: Release

 Volume 2: Release is Afro Celt Sound System's second album, released on 25 January 1999 by Real World Records.

 Release

 A shorter edit of the title song "Release" was released in 1999 on the soundtrack for the American horror film Stigmata.

 In 2000, Real World issued a single of the title track containing a remix of Rollo Armstrong and two remixes of Masters at Work.
+By 2001, the album had sold 105,000 copies in the United States according to Nielsen Soundscan.

 Critical reception

 The album was nominated for Best Global Music Album at the 42nd Annual Grammy Awards in 2000.